rails/rails/guides/source/action_mailer_basics.md

 #### Wire It Up So That the System Sends the Email When a User Signs Up

-There are several ways to do this, some people create Rails Observers to fire off emails, others do it inside of the User Model.
+There are several ways to do this.
+Some people create Rails Observers to fire off emails when things change in your application, others do it using model callbacks.
 However, mailers are really just another way to render a view.
-Instead of rendering a view and sending out the HTTP protocol, they are just sending it out through the Email protocols instead.
+Instead of rendering a view and sending out the HTTP protocol, they are just sending it out through the Email protocol instead.
 Due to this, it makes sense to just have your controller tell the mailer to send an email when a user is successfully created.

 Setting this up is painfully simple.

-First off, we need to create a simple `User` scaffold:
+First, let's create a simple `User` scaffold:

 ```bash
 $ rails generate scaffold user name email login
 $ rake db:migrate
 ```

-Now that we have a user model to play with, we will just edit the `app/controllers/users_controller.rb` make it instruct the UserMailer to deliver an email to the newly created user by editing the create action and inserting a call to `UserMailer.welcome_email` right after the user is successfully saved:
+Now that we have a user model to play with, we will just edit the `app/controllers/users_controller.rb` to make it instruct the UserMailer to deliver an email to the newly created user by editing the create action and inserting a call to `UserMailer.welcome_email` right after the user is successfully saved:

 ```ruby
 class UsersController < ApplicationController